phaserjs/phaser-ce/README.md

 ### Bug Fixes

+* TileSprite tint now works when rendering with Canvas.
 * Fixed sprites not receiving a preUpdate when they have a `fresh` ancestor with a physics body, which would leave them `fresh` and with incorrect `world` and `body.position` values for several frames (#299).
 Fresh sprites with _two or more ancestors_ may still have incorrect `world` and `body.position` values for 1 frame because they haven't received a render transform yet.
 * Fixed movement of sprites with `fixedToCamera=true` when dragged by pointer (#297).
 * Fixed creature relative anchor points to be absolute (#288).